‘DWTS’ Week 2: Victoria Arlen & Val Chmerkovskiy Just Did A SUPER Sexy Tango To Taylor Swift

 Victoria Arlen and Val Chmerkovskiy did an absolutely flawless Tango to “Look What You Made Me Do” by Taylor Swift.
 Of course, it made me cry.
 “I loved the role reversal, you looked like a leading lady,” Bruno said.
 Carrie Ann said every single movement was spot on and her technique was perfection.
 Len loved the intensity and said it was “super duper.”
 They got a 24, tied for the highest score of the night.

 Derek Fisher and Sharna Burgess did a Foxtrot to “Hallelujah, I Love Her So” by Ray Charles.
-Carrie Ann said she wants more.
+Carrie Ann said she wanted more.
 Len said it was fun but he needs more finesse.
 Bruno said he has the quality of a great performer but needs to work on his technique.
 They got a 19.

 Jordan Fisher and Lindsay Arnold danced a Viennese Waltz to “Count on Me” by Judah Kelly.
 Len said he liked it but it was a bit sharp.
 Bruno said, “you delivered a ballroom sparkler.”
 Carrie Ann said she loves the lyrical jazz, but wants him to stylize for the ballroom.
 They got a 24!